- Click the Show Directions button and read this entire page and understand each step before using your RocketBoard.

 -

-- The Status will change to RocketBoard set up! and then Disconnected.
+- After saving, the Status will change to RocketBoard set up! and then to Disconnected.

 - Connect to your board.
 Available data logs will appear in the dropdown menu.
 If no logs are stored, it will display ‘None.’